ohmstance/Archer_A6_V2_-US--Overclock/README.md

 ## Addendum
 I couldn't test WiFi performance on stock firmware as I bricked my device due to me erasing the factory-uboot partition.
 As I was making sure about my final commit regarding TFTP recovery timeout, I found myself unable to write my newly built u-boot to the factory-uboot partition due to it being write protected.
 Although the second u-boot does not allow writes to write-protected area of the flash, it allowed *erasing* them.

+I've recovered my router using a flash programmer.